World Land Trust Staff

 Office Manager for Fauna & Flora International for seven years.
 Worked as Conservation Assistant for Sir Peter Scott in his capacity as Chairman of IUCN’s Species Survival Commission.
 Has acted as Rapporteur for SSC Meetings and several CITES Conference of the Parties Meetings including New Delhi, Gaborone and Buenos Aires.
 Has worked with WLT since its inception and helped its development from the early days of Programme for Belize.

 With a love of wildlife and the outdoors, Karen was delighted to join WLT's Donor Support team in October 2009.
-In her free time she loves being outside and can often be found walking around the woods or along the beach with her son and dog.
+In 2010 she took on the role as Donations Manager, looking after WLT’s donor support data base.
+In her free time she loves being outside walking in the local woods or along the coast with her dogs.

 After ten years living overseas, Julia returned to her home in north Suffolk in October 2009.
 Having seen first hand rainforest being destroyed only to be replaced by Oil Palm plantations, Julia was very happy to join the donations department of WLT.